 The head of the penis contains many nerve endings that make it very sensitive.
-However, it is possible for a penis to be too sensitive, which can impact sexual and everyday activities.
+However, in some cases, a person’s penis may feel too sensitive, which can impact sexual and everyday activities.

 Some level of penile sensitivity is necessary for arousal and obtaining an erection.
 But a hypersensitive penis may lead to discomfort and distress.